2006 Lebanon War: Hezbollah commanders

 "Sajid ad-Duwayr" was the only dead Hezbullah commander correctly identified by IDF during the war.
 However, IDF did not learn his true identity (Muhammad Qanso) and got both the time and the place of his death wrong.
 He has not killed in the morning of 14 August and was not killed in either Bint Jbeil or Beirut's southern suburbs.
-And he was "a" commander, not "the" commander of Hizbullah Special Force.
+And he was "a" commander, not "the" commander of Hezbollah Special Force.

-Muhammad Abu Ta'am was commander of Hizbullah forces in the town Bint Jbeil.
+Muhammad Abu Ta'am was commander of Hezbollah forces in the town Bint Jbeil.
 He was killed in the same air strike as sector commander Khalid Bazzi.

-Squad leader Muhammad Dimashq ("Jawad Ayta") was shot 21 July, by an Israeli sniper in the battle of Maroun ar-Ras.

 Two Hezbollah commanders were killed in battles around Wadi Hujeir/Wadi Sulouqi.
 Rani Adnan Bazzi died in hand-to-hand combat, together with seven of his men, in the town of al-Ghandouriya, controlling the strategic wadi crossing.
 A further three fighters were wounded in the battle and one of them were taken prisoner by the IDF.

 Commander Ali Mahmoud Salih ("Bilal") fought singlehandedly further up the wadi, firing ATGM rockets at the advancing Israeli tanks.
 In the end he was severely wounded by a drone strike and died some time later from his wounds.

-Hezbullah prisoners
+Hezbollah prisoners

-On July 21, Israel Chief-of-Staff Dan Halutz presented one of the objective of the war as the "taking terrorists alive."
+On 21 July, Israel Chief-of-Staff Dan Halutz presented one of the objective of the war as the "taking terrorists alive."

 He repeatedly ordered Israeli troops during the war to capture Hezbollah bodies "to show to the media".

-July 24 the IDF announced that it had captured two Hizbullah fighters in Battle of Maroun al-Ras, the first it had captured in the war.
+On 24 July the IDF announced that it had captured two Hezbollah fighters in Battle of Maroun al-Ras, the first it had captured in the war.
 According to Brig.Gen.
 Alon Friedman the prisoners were held in Israel.

-During a raid on Baakbek August, 1, the IDF captured five Lebanese citizens, described by the IDF as "known Hizbullah gunmen".
+During a raid on Baakbek on 1 August, the IDF captured five Lebanese citizens, described by the IDF as "known Hezbollah gunmen".

 All five were later identified as civilians and released three weeks later.

-Israel claimed to have captured five Hizbullah fighters August 3, during a clash in Rajamin in which three Israeli soldiers were killed.
+Israel claimed to have captured five Hezbollah fighters August 3, during a clash in Rajamin in which three Israeli soldiers were killed.